Archivist -- Texas State Library & Archives Commission -- Austin, TX

 - Ability to collect, organize, research, and interpret information from various sources and to compose descriptive narratives that are clear, concise, and grammatically correct

 - Ability to work semi-independently and to exercise professional judgment

-- Work experience or classroom work using DACS (Described Archival Content), EAD (Encoded Archival Description), XML and MARC (Manuscript and Archival Records Cataloging)
+- Work experience using DACS (Describing Archives: A Content Standard), EAD (Encoded Archival Description), XML (Extensible Markup Language) and MARC (Machine Readable Cataloging)

 - Experience processing state government records and producing finding aids

-- Work experience conducting research or assisting others in an archives setting
+- Work experience conducting research or assisting others in an archive setting

 - Knowledge of the Texas Public Information Act

-- Experience with database or archival content management systems
+- Experience working with database or archival content management systems

 - Experience with Microsoft Office Suite including MSWord, Excel, Access and PowerPoint

 - Digital Archives Specialist certificate